alexkhvlg/TreeTest/README.md

-Check get tree from DB
+Check get tree from DB with EF Core